 Upon receipt of a report the Office of Student Conduct or the Office for Institutional Equity will take appropriate responsive action to ensure that the educational or work environment at Duke University is free of discrimination and a hostile environment.
 This may include commencement of the disciplinary process against an accused individual.
 Additionally, as appropriate, steps may be taken to provide interim supports and protective measures to the complainant and any other affected individuals and remedies to address the effects of the harassment should it be found to have occurred.

 Recognized student organizations may use the West Campus Plaza for the purpose of sales, distribution, or promotion of events, also known as "tabling."
 Tabling is administered by:

 Solicitation is prohibited within a 200-foot radius of the West and East Campus bus stops.
 Commercial or outside solicitors (including student employees of outside vendors) are prohibited without permission of the appropriate space manager.

 Duke University prohibits stalking and cyberstalking.
-Stalking is a course of conduct (including cyberstalking) directed at a specific person that would case a reasonable person to fear for their or others' safety, or to suffer substantial emotional distress.
+Stalking is a course of conduct (including cyberstalking) directed at a specific person that would cause a reasonable person to fear for their or others' safety, or to suffer substantial emotional distress.
 Reports of stalking based on sex or gender committed by a student are handled under the Student Sexual Misconduct Policy.